Naoto-Yamaguchi/Naoto-Yamaguchi/README.md

 ### Hi there 👋

-Hi, I'm Naoto Yamaguchi, a fourth-year student at the University of Tokyo, majoring in Bioinformatics/Computational Biology.
+Hi, I'm Naoto Yamaguchi, a PhD student at Washington University in St. Louis, doing Genomics and Computational Biology!

 Find me around the web 🌏